Online divorce course for parents — Kerry Stutzman LMFT and Palmer Skudneski LMTC

 We understand the complexity of this situation, not just as professionals, but as people who have lived through it.

 Palmer experienced his parents’ divorce as a teenager, and Kerry navigated the challenges of parenting through that same high-conflict situation.
-We’ve been where you are, and we’ve created the resource we wish we’d had.

 Divorce may be a solution for the adults, but for kids, it's almost always experienced as a profound loss.

-“Looking back on my parents divorce, the single most important factor in my adjustment wasn’t how well they got along – it was how safe, or unsafe, they made me feel about loving both of them.
+“Looking back on my parent’s divorce, the single most important factor in my adjustment wasn’t how well they got along – it was how safe, or unsafe, they made me feel about loving both of them.
 This course teaches parents exactly how to create that safety, even when everything else feels uncertain.”

 – Palmer Skudneski, co-founder of Care for the Kids